aineko-dev/aineko/docs/examples/aineko_dream.md

 * The `PythonEvaluation` node validates that the LLM proposes valid Python code.
 * The `SecurityEvaluation` node runs checks using Bandit to ensure that the Python code that is proposed doesn’t contain any known security concerns.
-* The `EvaluationModel` node consumes evaluation results and decides wether to generate another prompt or submit the final result to the API server.
+* The `EvaluationModel` node reads evaluation results and decides whether to generate another prompt or submit the final result to the API server.
 It keeps track of the evaluation results and the number of times we query the LLM.

 ## Pipeline configuration